GuardianOfAsgaard01/Number_Game/README.md

 --> After entered initial number,sides decrase the number with 1, 2 or 3 respectively.

---> The person who says ZERO wins the game.
+--> The person who says ZERO lose the game.

 --> Note: Entering negative number is forbidden!